codefellows/seattle-ops-301d8/class-07/lab/README.md

 GlobeX HR division wants to launch a new employee information website.
 This website will be public-facing, as it does not contain sensitive information, but rather helpful information about the various services available to employees.
 You've joined the project team and are tasked with standing up some prototype infrastructure for the web developer to work with.
 "All I know is Wordpress!" the web developer exclaims.
 "If you can get me a web server and remote access to it, I'll be all set to begin front-end development."

+## Prerequisites

+- A pfSense VM, free from configuration settings from previous labs
+-

 ## Objectives

 - Deploy an NGINX web server on Linux Server behind pfSense